dogecash/dogecash-old/contrib/devtools/README.md

 Setup
 ---------
 Configuring the github-merge tool for the dogecash repository is done in the following way:
+Configuring the github-merge tool for the DogeCash repository is done in the following way:

     git config githubmerge.repository dogecash/dogecash
+    git config githubmerge.repository DogeCash-Project/DogeCash
     git config githubmerge.testcmd "make -j4 check" (adapt to whatever you want to use for testing) git config --global user.signingkey mykeyid (if you want to GPG sign)